-Try the 6-Day Tulum Spa & Yoga Retreat and start your days with an invigorating vinyasa flow morning practice, enjoy healthy and fresh meals, and explore the natural beauty of your surroundings.
+Start your days with invigorating vinyasa flow morning practice, enjoy healthy and fresh meals, and explore the natural beauty of your surroundings.
 Indulge in fabulous Mayan spa treatments and massages and enjoy the secluded beauty of Tulum.

 In between yoga sessions, head out to Mexico’s mercados (market centers) to find colorful and hand-painted masks by the Hulchol Indians, an ethnic group who lives in the Sierra Madre Mountains and known for their unique art pieces and embroidered manta garments.
 While souvenir shopping, look for intricately made clay pottery, weaved baskets and woodwork as Mexico is also known for these unique crafts.

-Ultimately, however way you want to experience Mexico, there’s really only one way to do it right: Let go and get lost so you’ll find your inner self in every adventure!
-Browse your next yoga holiday in Mexico here!
+Whichever way you want to experience Mexico, there’s really only the one way to do it: Let go and get lost and find your inner self in every adventure you have.